redtexts/texts/gorter_1920_open_letter_to_lenin.md

 Executive and of the International are based!^[I point out here the contradiction between this opinion and the effort of winning millions of wavering elements to the Third International.
-This contradiction is another proof of the opportunism of your tactics.].
+This contradiction is another proof of the opportunism of your tactics.]

 Those however who think, and say, and propagate these views, do not understand class relations in Western Europe and North